KristofferC/OhMyREPL.jl/docs/src/internals/passes.md

 ## How a pass works

-We will here show how text from the REPL get transformed into syntax highlighted text.
+This section shows how text from the REPL get transformed into syntax highlighted text.
 The sample text used is:

 ```jl
 str = "function f(x::Float64) return :x + 'a' end"